YCChenVictor/blog-frontend/src/posts/software/react/main.md

 ### Component

 In React, a component is a self-contained, reusable piece of code that defines a specific part of a user interface.
 Components can be combined to create complex UIs, and they can be managed and updated independently, making them a powerful tool for building scalable and modular applications.
-For more information, please refer to [component]
+For more information, please refer to [component].

 ### Hook